Bjanski/ExAd/docs/core/installation.md

 This is the core package that needs to be installed for all other ExAd plugins/addons to work.

 IMPORTANT!!
-Keep the folder struction att all time when copying over files.
+Keep the folder structure at all time when copying over files.

 ## Client
 * Copy missionconfig classes from "mpmissions\Exile.Altis\description.ext\" into your own description.ext